Choosing which news outlets to read can be tricky if you’re unsure about their perspectives.

 Similar to Fox News in the U.S., Chosun Ilbo features strong right-wing perspectives.

-The paper has been criticized for sensationalism and controversial editorial lines, particularly during politically charged times.
+The paper has been criticized for sensationalism and controversial editorial lines, especially during politically charged times.

-Like Fox News, it has a loyal conservative audience and offers bold opinions on national issues.
+Like Fox News, it has a loyal conservative audience and gives bold opinions on national issues.

 The Hankyoreh is another major newspaper in South Korea.